Spoliation of Evidence in Florida: What You Need to Know

 New Rule: Florida Rule of Civil Procedure 1.380(e)

 Effective January 1, 2025, Florida adopted a new rule regarding electronically stored information (ESI).
 Florida Rule of Civil Procedure 1.380(e) closely mirrors Federal Rule 37(e).
-Under this rule, if ESI that should have been preserved is lost due to a party's failure to take reasonable steps, the court may order sanctions.
-More severe remedies, such as jury instructions or dismissal of claims, apply if the loss was intentional and prejudicial.
+Under this rule, if ESI that should have been preserved is lost due to a party’s failure to take reasonable steps, the court may impose sanctions.
+A sanction can include a range of penalties, such as adverse jury instructions, dismissal of claims, or even monetary penalties.
+More severe remedies, such as an adverse inference that the lost evidence was unfavorable, may be drawn if the loss was due to intentional destruction.
+The rule distinguishes between intentional destruction and negligent destruction of evidence, with intentional acts typically resulting in harsher sanctions, while negligent destruction may still lead to penalties but often less severe.
+Destroying evidence can also result in the court awarding legal fees to the opposing party.

 This rule makes it more important than ever for litigants to implement proper data preservation protocols as soon as litigation is anticipated.
 Florida Rules of Civil Procedure, Rule 1.380(e)